gitgik/djangular-bucketlist-app/README.md

             $ virtualenv env
             $ source env/bin/activate
         ```
-    3. Install the dependencies needed to run the app:
+    3. Install the django dependencies needed to run the app:
         ```
-            $ pip install -r requirements.txt```
+            $ pip install -r requirements.txt
+        ```
+    4. Install the bower components for the angularJS client
+        ```
         $ bower install
         ```